Affiliate links on Android Authority may earn us a commission. Learn more.

-Nestled between the affordable latest Galaxy S21 and super-premium S21 Ultra sits the Samsung Galaxy S21 Plus.
-Much of the phone’s hardware is reminiscent of last year’s Galaxy S20 Plus.
+Nestled between the affordable Galaxy S21 and super-premium S21 Ultra sits the Samsung Galaxy S21 Plus.
+Much of the phone’s hardware is reminiscent of the Galaxy S20 Plus.
 But with a revamped design and a slightly lower price point, does the Galaxy S21 Plus do enough to feel like a brand new handset worthy of your cash?

 Without the affordable value proposition of its smaller sibling or the kitchen sink approach to specs with the Ultra, the Galaxy S21 Plus isn’t exactly in the spotlight this generation.
 Nevertheless, it’s the middle child in Samsung’s flagship portfolio that a good number of Samsung’s premium customers will have an eye on.
 Find out if it’s the right phone for you in Android Authority‘s Samsung Galaxy S21 Plus review.

 Update, May 2023: Added details for new alternatives, and more.

 Design: New look for familiar hardware

 - Gorilla Glass Victus front and back

 - 161.5 x 75.6 x 7.8mm

 - In-display fingerprint scanner and facial recognition biometrics

 - Phantom Black, Silver, and Violet.
 Pink, Gold, and Red (Samsung exclusive)